Calcium Print Page

-- American College of Rheumatology recommends total daily intake of 1200 – 1500 mg of calcium (diet + supplements) as well as 800 – 1000 IU of vitamin D supplements in patients receiving therapy with corticosteroids.
+- American College of Rheumatology recommends total daily intake of 1200 – 1500 mg of calcium (diet + supplements) as well as 800 – 1000 units of vitamin D supplements in patients receiving therapy with corticosteroids.

 - Studies in patients with rheumatic conditions demonstrate that adequate calcium and vitamin D supplementation reduces corticosteroid associated bone loss and risk of osteoporosis.

-- Some people may require medications such as bisphosphonates for prevention or treatment of steroid-induced osteoporosis.
+- Some people may also require medications such as bisphosphonates for prevention or treatment of steroid-induced osteoporosis.
 The decision to start treatment will depend on other risk factors, as well as the dose and length of steroid treatment.

 1000 – 1200 mg per day (total intake from diet and supplement)

 - Osteoporosis Canada recommends calcium and vitamin D (through diet or supplement) as an adjunct to osteoporosis treatment.
 (2)

 - The recommended calcium intake (from all sources) in men 18-50 years and premenopausal women is 1000mg per day; in individuals > 50 years it is 1200mg per day.

 - Calcium and vitamin D should not be the sole treatment of osteoporosis.